-Before we jump to anything, let’s get a brief to what malware and firewalls actually are.
-“Malware” is short for malicious software and used as a single term to refer to the virus, spyware, worm etc. Malware is designed to cause damage to a stand-alone computer or a networked pc.
-So wherever a malware term is used it means a program which is designed to damage your computer it may be a virus, worm or Trojan.
+Before we jump to anything, let’s get a brief of what malware and firewalls actually are.
+“Malware” is short for malicious software and used as a single term to refer to the virus, spyware, worm, etc. Malware is designed to cause damage to a stand-alone computer or a networked pc.
+So wherever a malware term is used it means a program that is designed to damage your computer it may be a virus, worm, or Trojan.

 There are tons of firewalls available commercially, open-source and others are actually very good at their job.
 It is a popular misconception that hosting a firewall on a server will afford the owner of the infrastructure or services behind this protective layer of software, to snooze in peace.